markrmiller/solr/solr/benchmark/README.md

 After every iteration, the metrics collected by Solr will be dumped to the build/work/metrics-results folder.
 You can disable metrics collection using the metricsEnabled method of the MiniClusterState, in which case the same output files will be dumped, but the values will all be 0/null.

+### Benchmark Outputs

+By default, output that benchmarks generate is created in the build/work directory.
+You can change this location by setting the workBaseDir system property like this:

+    -jvmArgsAppend -DworkBaseDir=/data3/bench_work

+If a profiler generates output, it will generally be written to the current working directory - that is the benchmark module directory itself.
+You can usually change this via the dir option, for example:

+    ./jmh.sh -prof jfr:dir=build/work/profile-results JsonFaceting

 ### JMH Options
 Some common JMH options are: